How My Son Taught Himself to Learn Place Value

 Not be confused with number cards, number tiles are introduced after the student has a firmer grasp on place value.
 In our curriculum, number tiles are not introduced until Book 3.

 These materials are used similarly to the number cards with some differences.
 Number tiles are multiple tiles of 1, 10, 100, and 1000.
-They are used as an alternative way to help children build numbers, solve math problems and move their understanding of place value to the next level.
-For the number 218, in number cards the child would select 200, 10, and 8.
-With our number tiles, the child would obtain 2 “100” cards, 1 “10” card and 8 “1” cards.
+As in the Montessori Stamp Game, they are used as an alternative way to help children build numbers, solve math problems and move their understanding of place value to the next level.
+For the number 218, in number cards the child would select 200, 10, and 8 cards.
+With our number tiles, the child would obtain 2 “100” cards, 1 “10” card and 8 “1” tiles.
 These are an excellent way to make the connection between decimal materials to building numbers, as well as to practice “exchanging” tiles from one place value for other place value tiles when completing math problems.
 Children take the solid foundation of number awareness they learned with the other two resources and use them throughout book 3.

 Moving Beyond Book 3.

-While these materials are not included in our Math Kit 2, children can certainly still benefit from using these materials throughout elementary school.
-(Plus, the decimal materials make great building blocks for free time!).
-If your older child seems to struggle to grasp place value, incorporating these materials can be extremely beneficial.
+While these materials are not included in our ShillerLearning Math Kit II, children can certainly still benefit from using these materials into middle school.
+(Plus, the decimal material make great building blocks for free time!).
+If your older child has dyscalculia or struggles with number sense and understanding place value, incorporating these materials can be extremely beneficial.

 Feel free to reach out if you need additional guidance for teaching regrouping, place value or anything else with your child.
 Make sure to check out our upcoming webinar on Teaching Place Value with Montessori Materials for more tips and tricks to help incorporate multisensory place value learning into your homeschool day.